MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-root.md

 #### Cloudhouse Compatibility Containers

-For Enterprise customers who have line of business applications that are incompatible with Windows 10 and 10 S, Cloudhouse’s Compatibility Containers enable Windows XP and 7 apps to run on Windows 10 and then converted to run on the Universal Windows Platform (UWP) for delivery through Windows Store for Business, or Microsoft InTune without changing the source code.
+For Enterprise customers who have line of business applications that are incompatible with Windows 10 and 10 S, Cloudhouse’s Compatibility Containers enable Windows XP and 7 apps to run on Windows 10 and then converts them to run on the Universal Windows Platform (UWP) for delivery through Windows Store for Business, or Microsoft InTune without changing the source code.
 Register for a [Free Trial](http://www.cloudhouse.com/free-trial).

-Cloudhouse provide an Auto Packager for packaging line of business applications into [Compatibility Containers](https://docs.cloudhouse.com/37613-overview/266723-compatibility-containers-for-applications) on the operating system the apps runs on today e.g. Windows XP, and [prepare it for conversion](https://docs.cloudhouse.com/37613-overview/266725-compatibility-containers-for-desktop-bridge?from_search=17883905) to UWP.
+Cloudhouse provides an Auto Packager for packaging line of business applications into [Compatibility Containers](https://docs.cloudhouse.com/37613-overview/266723-compatibility-containers-for-applications) on the operating systems that the apps runs on today (For example: Windows XP), and then [prepare it for conversion](https://docs.cloudhouse.com/37613-overview/266725-compatibility-containers-for-desktop-bridge?from_search=17883905) to UWP.
 The Container is then converted to the new Windows app package format by integrating it with Microsoft’s Desktop App Converter tool.
 <div style="float: left; padding: 10px; width: 20%">
      ![Cloudhouse-Container Logo](images/desktop-to-uwp/cloudhouse-container-logo.png)
 </div>